pjhades/tolarian-academy/nes-ppu.md

 # Mapper

-It seems to me that mappers do mapping to provide additional space for some limited resource, like PRG-ROM bank and name table.
+Game programmers need mappers simply because there are not enough physical memory to fulfill the requirement of game features etc.

+For example you may want to implement a fancy graphical effect in your game, which requires 8 pattern tables but the PPU can only accommodate two at the same time.
+So you need some way to tell the PPU that, at some point, please reference pattern table `T5` via your first "physical pattern table" and reference pattern table `T8` via your second "physical pattern table".

-According to [7], each mapper has its own control registers, in which the programmers can set page indicies to indicate that the PPU memory range managed by this register will have content from the indexed page, where the content data comes from the physical memory, like RAMs on the cartridge.
+According to [7], each mapper has its own control registers, in which the programmers can set page indicies to indicate that, the PPU memory range managed by this register will have content from the indexed page.
+These content comes from the physical memory, usually RAMs on the cartridge.
+By "page" I mean whatever chunks of memory holding PRG (game code) or CHR (graphics) data.

 # Reference